uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

-The intent is to roll over this kind of HTTPS support across all the official Prometheus exporters in the coming months and the other projects, such as Prometheus, Alertmanager, Pushgateway [^5].
-The functionality is implemented as part of Prometheus Exporter Toolkit [^11] and can be added to other exporters.
+The intent is to roll over this kind of HTTPS support across all the official Prometheus exporters in the coming months and the other projects, such as Prometheus, Alertmanager, Pushgateway [[5]](#5).
+The functionality is implemented as part of Prometheus Exporter Toolkit [[11]](#11) and can be added to other exporters.

-The TLS support for SUSE Manager distributed unofficial exporters at the time of
+The state of TLS support for SUSE Manager distributed unofficial exporters at the time of writing:

-writing:
+### TLS support provided

+* Exporter Exporter

+### No TLS support

-* Apache exporter (no TLS support)
+* Apache exporter
-* PostgreSQL exporter (no TLS support)
+* PostgreSQL exporter

-* Exporter Exporter (TLS support provided)
+Exporter Exporter can be placed in front of insecure exporters and expose their metrics on the encrypted endpoint.
+The goal should be though to provide native TLS support in upstream components.

 ## Certificates generation